IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 3. The Authorization Server incorporates the access token to the requests of the protected resources to the Resource Server.

 4. The Resource Server evaluates the access token and the resource request and enforces the access policies.
+This may involve an additional token introspection request towards the Authorization Server if the Introspection Option is used.

 #### 3.71.4.1 Get Authorization Token Request

-The sequence of HTTP(S) requests to perform an Get Authorization Token transaction depends on the grant type chosen.
+The Get Authorization Token Request is perfomed by an Authorization Client or Resource Server (in case of the Introspect option) to obtain an access token to be used in further communication.
+The sequence of HTTP(S) requests to perform an Get Authorization Token transaction depends on the grant type (type of credentials) chosen.

+This profile currently supports two types of grants:
+* OAuth2 Client Credential grant
+* Authorization Code grant

 ##### 3.71.4.1.1 Client Credential grant type